Where to Go Ice Skating in Banff and Canmore

 Two Jack Lake

-The lake is one of our favorite places to head for a stand-up paddleboard in the summer because of the views.
-And when Two Jack Lake freezes over, you can enjoy some fantastic views of Mount Rundle and enjoy a gorgeous skate.
+Two Jack is one of our favorite places to head for a stand-up paddleboard in the summer because of the views, but these views are just as good in the winter.
+When Two Jack Lake freezes over, you can enjoy some fantastic views of Mount Rundle and a gorgeous skate.

 It’s also an excellent photo spot when the lake reflects the landscape.
 It’s suitable for a skate around November to December before the lake gets covered in snow.